danlooo/r-targets-toy-example/README.md

 - Write a complex analysis workflow, one step at a time
 - Apply a function across all samples
 - Combine results from multiple samples into a single plot
+- Run shell commands as targets, also with docker

 ## Get Started